njpatel/APL/doc/scalar-data-types/datetime.md

 |`ago(`*timespan*`)`                                         |`now()-`*timespan*                                            |

-`now()` and `ago()` indicate a `datetime` value compared with the moment in time when Kusto started to execute the query.
+`now()` and `ago()` indicate a `datetime` value compared with the moment in time when APL started to execute the query.
 These can appear multiple times in the same query, and a single value will be used for them all.
 (In other words, expressions such as `now(-x) - ago(x)` always evaluate to a `timespan` value of zero.)